gauravdas014/cloth-management/README.md

 Models folder contains the schemas and controllers are the brain part of the application.
 All application and business logic is present there.
 The `routes` folder has been created separately so that we can separate application logic and the paths to different endpoints.

+The postman collection of the API can be found in the folder `postman_collection`